LawG4/Scuffedcraft/README.md

 Do you want to help contribute to the code base?
 Here's a list of features I'm planning to add, and it'd be lovely if you'd like to help!
 Also feel free to go absolutely wild and implement whatever you want!

 - Switch mesh from a linked list of faces to automatically reallocated array of faces
-- Make the makefile cross platform as it currently is only built for Windows
 - Test the Wii to see if there is a benefit to using quad primitives instead of triangular
 - Storing and loading world files
 - Seeds that dictate how a terrain is created